Dining in the College

 Sunday Formal Dinner

-The Master also invites special guests from the University and the community to attend formal dinner.
+The Head of College also invites special guests from the University and the community to attend formal dinner.
 At a special pre-dinner gathering, College Leaders and some Members from each floor are invited to meet the guests in the Atrium.
 This provides Members with an opportunity to develop their interpersonal, social and networking skills.

-After dinner, all Members are welcome to join the Master, Dean of Students and guests in the Valentine Common Room for the post-dinner gathering.
+After dinner, all Members are welcome to join the Head of College, Dean of Students, and guests in the Valentine Common Room for the post-dinner gathering.
 During this time, guests are invited to talk briefly about their particular jobs and the career pathways they have followed.
 They also share reflections and wisdom with Members.
 A question and answer session then follows.

-Please note that guests of Members are not to attend the pre- or post-dinner gatherings without the permission of the Master.
+Please note that guests of Members are not to attend the Formal Dinner or pre- and post-dinner gatherings without the permission of the Head of College.

 Special Theme Dinners